 "Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Anvil... had finally made up his mind to depart Kargoth for Ironhold.
-Even despite his relocation to his new apartment, the few days he had spent there were ironically restless, considering that this eastern part of Kargoth, Kargoth Countrysides, had fewer people and was expected to be much more peaceful and at least free of the daily unsettling reports spreading through the whole of Kargoth city.
-The disasters these days in Kargoth were getting hotter and suffocating to him that he found it hard to sleep without sparing half his consciousness on vigilance throughout the nights.
+Even despite his relocation to his new apartment, the few days he had spent there were restless, considering that this eastern part of Kargoth, Kargoth Countrysides, had fewer people and was expected to be much more peaceful and at least free of the daily unsettling reports spreading through the whole of Kargoth city.
+The rumors these days in Kargoth were getting hotter and suffocating to him that he found it hard to sleep without sparing half his consciousness on vigilance throughout the nights.

 The train too, did not depart in cheer.
 It departed in watchfulness, because it was evident enough that the faces Anvil met were morose and somber, which immediately struck his senses with sonder.